-"Commercial Paper Notes" means the King County, Washington, Sewer Revenue Bond Anticipation Notes, Commercial Paper Series A.

-"Comprehensive Plan" means the County's comprehensive water pollution abatement plan defined in Section 28.82.150 of the King County Code as the Comprehensive Sewage Disposal Plan, and all amendments thereto, together with any amendments thereafter approved by ordinance of the County.
+"Commercial Paper Notes" means the King County, Washington, Sewer Revenue Bond Anticipation Notes, Commercial Paper Series A. "Comprehensive Plan" means the County's comprehensive water pollution abatement plan authorized by RCW 35.58.200 and defined in Section 28.82.150 of the King County Code as the Comprehensive Sewage Disposal Plan adopted by Resolution No. 23 of the Metro Council on April 22, 1959, and all amendments thereto, together with any amendments hereafter approved by ordinance of the County.